component-driven/component-driven-development/src/exercises/4-Whitespace_&_Layout/Readme.md

 ## 4.6 Adding spacing to any primitive

-We’ve already used a similar technique in the [Typography](http://localhost:6061/#/Typography) exercises.
-Adding `Box` and `Flex` to the mix we now can create really complex layouts only using our primitives without writing HTML or CSS.
-And since the values for the spacing are coming from our [spacing scale](https://cdds.netlify.com/styleguide/#/Foundation?id=spacing) we can be sure our layouts are consistent across the whole application!
+Using `Box` and `Flex` components we can create really complex layouts only using our primitives without writing HTML or CSS.
+And since the values for the spacing are coming from our [spacing scale](https://cdds.netlify.com/styleguide/#/Foundation?id=spacing) we can be sure our layouts are consistent across the whole application.

 ### The result